ruihan-dong/Awesome-AMP-Design/README.md

 ## Predictors

 ❗**NOTE**: I didn’t list all the relevant works here since there are so many AMP predictors.
 And I’m not working on AMP classifiers.

+- *Prediction of inhibitory peptides against E.coli with desired MIC value (**Sci Rep 2025**)*

+- *MSCMamba: Prediction of Antimicrobial Peptide Activity Values by Fusing Multiscale Convolution with Mamba Module (**J Phys Chem B 2025**)*
+    - As a regression model, they didn’t mention other regression works
+    - Retrain other classifiers as regression models when benchmarking
+    - Self-processed data from GRAMPA, but they didn't mention either the length distribution,  modifications, or logMIC label
+    - Unfortunately, no available code or server

 - *deep-AMPpred: A Deep Learning Method for Identifying Antimicrobial Peptides and Their Functional Activities (**J Chem Inf Model 2025** | [code](https://github.com/JunZhao-hash/deep-AMPpred))*